A caregiver strolls outside with a hospice patient

 How do patients qualify for hospice care?

-Hospice care includes a wide-range of patients with different conditions.
-The qualifying condition is that a doctor determines the patient’s life expectancy will likely be six months or less.
+Hospice care includes a wide range of patients with different conditions.
+The qualifying condition is that a doctor determines the patient’s life expectancy will likely be 6 months or less.
 Hospice services may last much longer than 6 months if a patient continues to live.
-After a certain period of time passes, a doctor may reasses the patient to determine whether the patient still meets criteria.
+After a certain amount of time has passed, a doctor may reassess the patient to determine whether the patient still meets the criteria.

 Does Medicare pay for hospice care?